EarlynR/hive_intro/README.md

         * Pricing [here](https://aws.amazon.com/emr/pricing/) in case you need it
     * Choose 3 instance (default option)
     * Use key pair that you just created.
+    * Use the ssh command given by AWS.
 * Send s3 files to EMR cluster
 * Run Hive queries